rladies/meetup-presentations_montreal/README.md

 # R-Ladies Montreal

 ## Upcoming events
-:date: Thursday March 21, 2019
+:date: Thursday April 18, 2019

-**Analyzing data from women's tech groups**
+**Introduction to Git and Github**

-Erika Braithwaite, PhD will be presenting some very cool publicly available data on women in tech meetups groups around the world.
-Please come with the newest versions of R and RStudio pre-installed on your laptop.
-This is a basic workshop!
-Advanced statistical knowledge not required :)
+Chelsea Douglas will present a short beginner workshop on git and github.
+No prior experience is necessary :)

 :alarm_clock: 6pm